5oL0/ledtoken-erc20/README.md

 -NFT erc721 3D animated LED Token card design

--Crypto trading bot for automated trades in Python & Nodejs
+-Crypto trading bot for automated trades in Java & Nodejs

 ## Products In Development

 -LED AI Jarvis coaching assistant built on Python which acts as an expert input/output question system using Speech Recognition, NLP, Scikit, Numpy, WolframAlpha

--MetaVerse Fitness center where you can workout and earn tokens in a move to earn platform
+-MetaVerse Fitness center for working out in a move to earn platform

 -API integration with the Native smartphone health app which will allow the health data to be converted into Cryptocurrency (LED tokens) and can be used within the LED health eco system or bridged to Ethereum for conversion

 -Interplanetary file system (IPFS) for health records (ehr) which will hash encrypt patient data on a decentralized peer2peer network to help secure the data.

+-Python Crypto trading bot API's for Multiple Exchanges

+-Python AI Medical Imaging & Text-to-Image Generator

+-Health Messaging app for sharing health data & earning crypto

 Users own their health data and can share it via the Blockchain to Doctors, Hospitals, Coaches/Trainers, Insurance companies using QRcodes.
 Patients and Athletes can earn LED token rewards and accrue them to pay for health services within the LED eco system or convert tokens back to Ethereum or Bitcoin.
 Gamers in the metaverse will be able to earn LED tokens by their physical activity.